Developer Guide

 Alternative 2: Create a separate

-with its own parser.- Pros: Easier to test, the behaviour of
+EditAllCommandwith its own parser.- Pros: Easier to test, the behaviour of

-. - Cons: Harder to implement.
+EditAllCommandshould not affectEditCommand. - Cons: Harder to implement.
 Users might also find editing multiple applicants having a separate command unintuitive.

 - Pros: Easier to test, the behaviour of